accesscode-2-2/unit-0/lessons/week-2/2015-06-21_pairing_objects.md

 ## Calculator

-It’s time now to define a new class.
-We’re going to make a Calculator class, which will be a simple four-function calculator you can use to add, multiply, subtract, and divide numbers.
-Similar to a regular calculator, this one must keep track of the running total, or what’s usually called the accumulator.
-So, methods must let you set the accumulator to a specific value, clear it (or set it to zero), and retrieve its value when you’re done.
-Program 4.6 includes the new class definition and a test program to try your calculator.
+####Create one class: Calculator

+####For now, our constraints will be:
+- Your calculator must be able to add, subtract, multiply, and divide
+- Your calculator should have an accumulator property to hold on to the current calculated value
+-

+#### Some suggested "interactions":
+- A calculator should be able to change its sign (+/-)
+- A calculator should be able to display the reciprocal value of the accumulator (1 / accumulator)
+- A calculator should be able to produce the squared value of the accumulator

+##### Extra Credit:

+Add a memory capability to your calculator:
+- Memory Clear // clear memory
+- Memory Store // set memory to accumulator
+- Memory Recall // set accumulator to memory